-Source: MOPAC, Weapon enabled crime dashboard Hate crime The Hate Crime dashboard monitors the offending throughout the Metropolitan Police Service Boroughs.
+Source: Mayor of London Weapon-enabled crime dashboard

+The Hate Crime dashboard monitors the offending throughout the Metropolitan Police Service Boroughs.
 It includes data on victimisation, perpetrators/offenders identified and the overall public perception and victim satisfaction of those affect by hate crime.

-A hate crime is defined as "any incident that is perceived by the victim or any other person to be racist, homophobic, transphobic or due to a person's religion, belief, gender identity or disability"35
+A hate crime is defined as "any incident that is perceived by the victim or any other person to be racist, homophobic, transphobic or due to a person's religion, belief, gender identity or disability"34